 Over a month ago, my longest run was about 6 miles.
 Last week miles, I ran 10, and while I was tired, I wasn’t injured.
 My paces have slowly gotten faster, and my body has become less and less fatigued.

-After writing the post, several people emailed and asked to write different posts about the importance of the base building.
+After writing the post, several people emailed and asked to write different posts about the importance of running base building.
 Believe me, without a foundation your training will crumble, and you will get injured.
-I’ve been there, and the last thing you want is to be injured shortly after training again.
+I’ve been there, and the last thing you want is to be injured shortly after starting training again.
 So here we are, back to base building.
 Please keep in mind I’m not a professional, coach, or getting paid.
 I’ve just been around the injury block a few times…

 - The Length of Your Longest Run (don’t increase it too quickly)